Busy road closed by police after collision

 POLICE have closed the busy road between Honeyborough roundabout and Sentry Cross due to a collision this afternoon (Monday).

-There is believed to be three vehicles involved.
+There is believed to be three vehicles involved in the collision by the Crossways Service Station.

 The route is the main link to the Cleddau Bridge and traffic is building up on either side of the closure.

-Note: UPDATE: 6.40pm: The road has now re-opened.